Does the Market Anticipate? Can it? Should it?: Proposition , Corollary - and NUPBR-Viability

 \subsection{Biased \(B\)-sure Beliefs and Bounded Total Bias}

-As seen in the proof of Proposition \ref{p3} (Appendix \ref{proofp3.1}), only canonical pricing can lead to consistently non-negative price-of-model-risk.
-Markets, however, may not always exhibit such economic sensibilities and may follow the more general price-dynamic of (\ref{fulldynamics}) instead.
+As shown in Appendix \ref{coro1proof}, only canonical asset-prices can satisfy the economic risk-pricing demand of (\ref{kcon}).
+Markets, however, may not 'heed' this for a \(B\)-risk that can be hedged and so priced by arbitrage; the more general price-dynamic of (\ref{fulldynamics}) cannot be ruled out.

 \begin{enumerate}